Pratt & Whitney R-4360 Wasp Major: Design and development

 The engine was a technological challenge and the first product from Pratt and Whitney's new plant near Kansas City, Missouri.
 The four-row configuration had severe thermal problems that decreased reliability, with an intensive maintenance regime involving frequent replacement of cylinders required.
 Large cooling flaps were required, which decreased aerodynamic efficiency, putting extra demands on engine power when cooling needs were greatest.
 Owing in large part to the maintenance requirements of the R-4360, all airplanes equipped with it were costly to operate and suffered decreased availability.
 Its commercial application in the Boeing Stratocruiser was unprofitable without government subsidy.
 Abandonment of the Stratocruiser was almost immediate when jet aircraft became available, while aircraft with smaller powerplants such as the Lockheed Constellation and Douglas DC-6 remained in service well into the jet era.

 Engine displacement was 4362.5 cuin, hence the model designation.
 Initial models developed 3000 hp, and later models 3500 hp.
 One model that used two large turbochargers in addition to the supercharger delivered 4300 hp.
 Engines weighed 3482–3870 lb, giving a power-to-weight ratio of 1.11 hp/lb.

-Wasp Majors were produced between 1944 and 1955; 18,697 were built.
+Wasp Majors were produced between 1944 and 1955; 18,679 were built.
+(Note: 15,600 were built by Pratt & Whitney and the remainder by Ford Motor Company under license.)

 A derivative engine, the Pratt & Whitney R-2180-E Twin Wasp E, was essentially the R-4360 "cut in half".
 It had two rows of seven cylinders each, and was used on the postwar Saab 90 Scandia airliner.